 Why the alternative

-YT’s platforms require a lot of system’s resources, and that could mean a lot of things, but one of the major ones include heavy power consumption.
+YT’s platforms require a lot of system’s resources, including heavy power consumption.
 As a consequence, this decreases the lifespan of your electronics, especially when used regularly.

-Even if you’re the casual consumer,1 the alternatives provide better experience, in my opinion, than the monolith one.
+Even if you’re the casual consumer,1 the alternatives provide better experience.

 - No ads (not counting the in-video ones included by the creator, but those you can skip)